amaliaaw31/amaliaaw31/README.md

 - 👋 Hi, I’m @amaliaaw31
-- 👀 I’m interested in Data Enthusiast
+- 👀 I’m interested in Data and Quality Assurance Enthusiast
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m currently learning Data Analyst and Quality Assurance
 - 📫 How to reach me on LinkedIn --> www.linkedin.com/in/amaliaaw

 <!---